The Types of Brain Injuries Caused By Automobile Accidents

 Severe traumatic brain injuries affect not only the injured victim but their family members as well.
 These relatives will be pushed to their limits physically, emotionally, and mentally.
 Family members may have to care for a patient in a coma for the remainder of the patient’s life.

 Medical professionals will often use specific medication to sedate the injured patient.
 Patients receive pain medicine to help them cope with the pain caused by other injuries that accompany their traumatic brain injury.
-The attorneys at Arash Law understand how devastating it can be to deal with a loved one who suffers a severe traumatic brain injury.
+Our reputable injury law firm understands how devastating it can be to deal with a loved one who suffers a severe traumatic brain injury.

-If you or a loved one is suffering from a traumatic brain injury due to the negligence of another party, contact Arash Law today to schedule a free consultation.
-Contact Arash Law at (888) 488-1391 to learn more about the legal services we offer.
-Arash Law has recovered over $200 million dollars for their clients.
+If you or a loved one is suffering from a traumatic brain injury due to the negligence of another party, contact the attorneys at Arash Law led by Arash Khorsandi, Esq. today to schedule a free consultation.
+Call our firm at (888) 488-1391 to learn more about the legal services we offer.
+We has recovered over $500 million dollars for our clients.
 We serve clients in San Francisco, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout the state of California.

 DO I NEED AN ATTORNEY AFTER SUSTAINING A TBI?